 Peer support groups and 12-Step programs like Cocaine Anonymous (CA) can provide a healthy peer network that can offer encouragement and tips for sustaining long-term recovery.

-Addiction is a personal and complex disease, and there are a wide range of treatment options to choose from.
-Each person and their family should work with a professional and highly trained treatment consultant to determine which program is right for them.
+Drug addiction is a personal and complex disease, and there are a wide range of treatment options to choose from.
+Each person and their family should work with a professional and highly trained treatment consultant to determine which program is right for the cocaine user.
 With the right help, recovery is within reach.

 Let’s verify your coverage for treatment at an American Addiction Centers location.
 Your information is always confidential.